DAS-OATs/astrocook/docs/index.md

 This site serves as a documentation for [Astrocook v1.0.0](https://github.com/DAS-OATs/astrocook).
 It shows how to [get started](start.md) with the software and its GUI, how to [manage the data](data.md), and how to [perform some common tasks](common.md).
 It also provides a [reference of the recipes](cookbook.md) available in the code.

 The documentation is still sparse, but is constantly improved.
 An ❗️ highlights an important feature, or sometimes an issue of the code that is going to be solved in the next future.
-A 🚧 denotes a section of the documentation that is still incomplete.
+A 🚧 denotes a section of the documentation that needs to be completed.